ACCESS-NRI/access-om2-configs/README-DEV.md

 This job compares the checksum in the given `<model>-<config-tag>` artifact against the checksum in the 'ground truth' config tag, which is often the most recent config tag in the PR target branch.

-In the case where the checksums do not match, the CI pushes a commit to the PR with the updated checksum, and prevents merging until there is an appropriate `VERSION` bump.
+In the case where the checksums do not match, the CI pushes a commit to the PR with the updated checksum, and prevents merging until there is an appropriate version bump in the `metadata.yaml`.
 See the [section on the `pr-2-confirm.yml` workflow](#confirming-changes-pr-2-confirmyml).

 ##### `result`

-In this final stage, we add a comment to the Pull Request advising the creator of the result of the Repro check, as well as informing them of any actions that they need to take before the PR can be merged - most likely a required bump to the `VERSION` file, as is explained below.
+In this final stage, we add a comment to the Pull Request advising the creator of the result of the Repro check, as well as informing them of any actions that they need to take before the PR can be merged - most likely a required bump to the version in the `metadata.yaml` file, as is explained below.

 #### Confirming Changes: `pr-2-confirm.yml`

-The `VERSION` file is used to source the new config tag when the PR is eventually merged.
+The `.version` field in the `metadata.yaml` file is used to source the new config tag when the PR is eventually merged.

 This workflow is triggered on the creation of a comment on the pull request, where the comment matches `!bump [major|minor]`.
-Overall, it bumps the `VERSION` file to the version that will be tagged on the merge commit, and pushes the updated checksums and `VERSION` file.
-It's jobs are explained below.
+Overall, it bumps the `.version` field in the `metadata.yaml` file to the version that will be tagged on the merge commit, and pushes the updated checksums and `metadata.yaml` file.
+Its jobs are explained below.

 ##### `bump-version`

-This job checks out the PR, gets the version inside the `VERSION` file, and determines the appropriate bumped version, depending on the command in the PR:
+This job checks out the PR, gets the version inside the `metadata.yaml` file, and determines the appropriate bumped version, depending on the command in the PR:

 - `!bump major`: changes the version from `X.Y` ->`(X+1).0`.
 For example, `11.2` -> `12.0`.
 - `!bump minor`: changes the version from `X.Y` -> `X.(Y+1)`.
 For example, `11.2` -> `11.3`.

 ##### `commit`

-This job updates and commits the bumped `VERSION` file, as well as modified checksums.
+This job updates and commits the bumped `metadata.yaml` file, as well as modified checksums.
 These are then pushed onto the PR and the creator is notified that the version was successfully bumped.
 The PR is now mergable, unless...

 ##### `failure-notifier`

-If there is an issue with the commit process, or the bumping of the `VERSION` file, the creator will be notified on the PR.
+If there is an issue with the commit process, or the bumping of the `metadata.yaml` file, the creator will be notified on the PR.

 #### The Last Step: `pr-3-bump-tag.yml`

-This workflow runs once the PR has been merged, taking the updated version in the `VERSION` file, and tagging the merge commit with this version.
+This workflow runs once the PR has been merged, taking the updated version in the `metadata.yaml` file, and tagging the merge commit with this version.

 ### Triggered as a Scheduled Check